Polymer/old-docs-site/app/2.0/docs/devguide/observers.md

 the [`Polymer.Debouncer`](/{{{polymer_version_dir}}}/docs/api/namespaces/Polymer.Debouncer) module to ensure that a task is only run once during a given time period.

-However, if you handle a data change asynchronously, note that the change data may be out of date by the time you handle it.
+However, if you handle a data change asynchronously, note that the changed data may be out of date by the time you handle it.